Our Mission

 We’re building a joyful & social community, connected by music.

-Public Disco is a nonprofit organization dedicated to transforming unconventional urban spaces into dance floors, bringing people together through shared musical experiences.
-We create events that reimagine how public space can be used, making music and community-driven culture more visible and accessible in a city that’s often seen as a no-fun zone.
-By producing free and low-barrier ticketed events, we invite more people to engage with dance music—whether they’re deeply embedded in the scene or encountering it for the first time.
+Public Disco is a Vancouver non-profit dedicated to transforming unconventional urban spaces into dancefloors, connecting communities through shared musical experiences.
+We produce block parties, Pride celebrations, and free and ticketed dance music events that reimagine how public space can be used.
+By making music and community culture more visible and accessible in a city often labeled a no-fun zone, we create opportunities for people to gather, move, and connect—whether they’re immersed in Vancouver’s underground music scene or stepping onto the dancefloor for the first time.

 Our VALUES.